AnyChart/docs.anychart.com/Basic_Charts_Types/Polar_Chart.md

 ```
     chart.yScale().inverted(true);
 ```
-Look at the demonstration of Y Axis inversion on the sample below:
+Take a look at the demonstration of Y Axis inversion on the sample below:

 {sample}BCT\_PolarChart\_06{sample}